Responsibilities In Alberta

 - Ensure you are using ABSA-certified pressure welders and welding operators who have valid performance qualification cards issued in accordance with the Pressure Welders Regulation.

 - Ensure that ABSA is notified prior to any repairs or alterations, and ensure all required approvals and certifications have been completed.

-- Ensure that any required reports or certifications [such as Construction Data Report for Piping Systems (AB-83) and Completion of Construction Declaration (AB-81)] are properly completed and Certified, as required by the applicable construction codes and regulations, and are provided to ABSA.
+- Ensure that any required reports or certifications [such as Construction Data Report for Piping Systems (AB-83) and Completion of Construction Declaration (AB-81)] are properly completed and Certified, as required by the applicable construction codes and regulations.